Prompt Perturbations Reveal Human-Like Biases in Large Language Model Survey Responses: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We found that perturbations can be an insightful approach to identify human-like survey response biases.
-For example, the same answer option is more likely chosen if it comes as the last mentioned option than if it was the first answer option.
-This consistent shift of response distribution to the last answer option across LLMs suggests a \textit{recency bias} rather than a primacy bias. \enlargethispage{\baselineskip} Although this is not valid across all inspected models, excluding an explicit refusal category, and especially adding a middle category or odd scale instead of an even scale, shifts the mean response more toward the original central point of the scale.
-Thus, a \textit{central tendency bias} could only be identified for specific models across all scale types, whereas none of the LLMs consistently mirrors a \textit{opinion floating bias}.

-Furthermore, the variety of perturbation allows us to gain insights into the robustness of LLMs as some models are more sensitive and some perturbations are more robustness-harming than others.
+Our experiments revealed that LLMs response robustness is negatively influenced by prompt perturbations when answering closed-ended survey questions (\textit{RQ1}). the variety of perturbation allows us to gain insights into the robustness of LLMs as some models are more sensitive and some perturbations are more robustness-harming than others.
 For instance, swapping letters within a word has less negative impact than introducing random or keyboard-adjacent characters.
-This might be explained by the fact that letter swaps are more likely when typing and therefore might potentially take a greater part of the training data.
+This might be explained by the fact that letter swaps are more likely when typing and therefore might potentially take a greater part of the training data \cite{dhakalObservationsTyping1362018}.
 This possibly makes the LLM more resilient to this perturbation compared to exchanging characters with random others.
-Combining two perturbations has the strongest negative impact on robustness, whereas synonyms tend to be less confusing than paraphrasing.
+Combining two types of perturbations has the strongest negative impact on robustness, whereas synonyms tend to be less confusing than paraphrasing.

+Further, we found that perturbations can be an insightful approach to identify human-like survey response biases (\textit{RQ2}).
+For example, the same answer option is more likely chosen if it is the last mentioned option than if it was the first answer option holding all other specifications and phrasings constant.
+This consistent change in the response distribution to the last answer option suggests a \textit{recency bias} rather than a primacy bias.

+Although this is not valid across all inspected models, excluding an explicit refusal category, and especially adding a middle category or odd scale instead of an even scale, shifts the mean response more toward the original central point of the scale.
+Thus, a \textit{central tendency bias} could only be identified for specific models across all scale types, whereas none of the LLMs consistently mirrors a \textit{opinion floating bias}.

-Future work should also focus on the impact of persona prompting in combination with perturbations on the robustness of synthetic responses.
+Future work should focus on the impact of persona prompting in combination with perturbations on the robustness of synthetic responses.
 Prompting with specific persona characteristics might render more robust or certain response behavior even when facing perturbations.
 When creating synthetic survey data one has to pay special attention to the model choice and questions asked.
 Some models, like \texttt{Qwen-2.5-7B}, seem to be censored or restricted in answering sensitive thematic questions, as they lead to high item-nonresponse rates and invalid interviews.